KINGDOM-ADELE/HTML_PROJECT/README.md

 the CSS to set font size,
-the CSS to specify current page in the nav bar and thirdly in the training page, the CSS to collapse the default table double border line
+the CSS to specify current page in the nav bar and thirdly in the training page, the CSS to collapse the default table double border line.
+This project is a work of art with just html